gcc-mirror/gcc/gcc/jit/docs/cp/topics/expressions.rst

                gccjit::context::one (gccjit::type numeric_type) const

-   Given a numeric type (integer or floating point), get the rvalue for zero.
+   Given a numeric type (integer or floating point), get the rvalue for one.
 Essentially this is just a shortcut for:

    .. code-block:: c++